pramsey/pramsey.github.io/_posts/2014-05-29-open-source-and-spatial-web.md

 comments: True
 ---

-<p>Just to balance out the politics, here's a nice intro talk I did for GIS folks at URISA earlier this spring.
+Just to balance out the politics, here's a nice intro talk I did for GIS folks at URISA earlier this spring.
 What's open source, how does it work on the web, who is using it?
-In 20 easy minutes.</p> <iframe src="//player.vimeo.com/video/92522557" width="500" height="375" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe> <p>[Open Source and the Spatial Web](http://vimeo.com/92522557) from [Boundless](http://vimeo.com/user15991467) on [Vimeo](https://vimeo.com).
+In 20 easy minutes.

-&nbsp;</p>
+<iframe src="//player.vimeo.com/video/92522557" width="500" height="375" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>